This is a guide covering everything you need to know about alabaster.

 Alabaster is made up of grained-fine form gypsum mineral known as calcium sulfate.

-As the result of different impurities in the gypsum mineral, the stone takes a beautiful shape and cream color, which has used to be known as Alabaster.
+As a result of different impurities in the gypsum mineral, the stone takes a beautiful shape and cream color, which used to be known as Alabaster.

 It is also composed of white marble, known as calcite.
-They both formed geographically under high temperature and pressure because these are metamorphic rocks.
+They both formed geographically under high temperatures and pressure because these are metamorphic rocks.

 Alabaster is sometimes confused with soapstone (Steatite), an easily polished soft stone.

 How Can You Know Alabaster is Real or Not?